 How to finalise your Windows Server deployment

-Creating a new Windows Server on UpCloud will require you to perform a quick setup after the initial deployment before you can log in to it using Remote Desktop Connection.
-Here is a quick run through on how to get this done.
+Creating a new Windows Server on UpCloud automatically performs the initial setup after deployment after which you can log in using Remote Desktop Connection.
+Here is a quick run-through on how to get this done.

-Once the server has been created, you’ll first need to set it up using the web console found in your UpCloud control panel.
+Once the server has been deployed and is running, you will still need to wait for the Windows setup to complete.
+You can follow the setup process by viewing the server using the web console found in your UpCloud control panel.
 Open your server settings by clicking your server name, move to the Console tab, then click Open the console connection button.

-If the server has just been created, file system checks might still be running when you open the console.
-Soon after, you will be greeted by the localisation settings.
+If the cloud server was just created, file system checks might still be running when you open the console.

 When the setup is done, you will land on the Windows login screen.
 From here on out you can close the web console and use the Microsoft Remote Desktop Connection instead.
 Log in using the user Administrator and the password you received via email or SMS.

 RDC is a built-in feature on most versions of Windows and can be found in your start menu.